Faithful-Resource-Pack/Docs/src/routes/pages/textures/contributor-handbook.md

 Whether a texture makes it into Faithful or not is determined by a voting process.
 It consists of two stages:
 1. **Community Voting:**
     On the main Discord, this period lasts for 2 days and is open to everybody.
 For Classic Faithful, this period lasts one day.
 To vote on a submission, simply click on the check mark ✅ or cross ❌ button depending on whether you like the texture or not.
 Before you vote however, keep in mind that you should do the following:
     - **Clearly view the texture:** You should always get a clear look at the texture before voting on it.
 The size of the texture you see in submissions can sometimes be too small and compressed to actually view.
 Thankfully, the bot is equipped with tools that you can use to get a better view of the texture.
-Clicking the third button next to the voting buttons should pop open a tool menu.
-To magnify the texture and see it better, click the magnifying glass.
-You should now be able to see the texture up close.
-This button is also a command in the form of `/magnify`.
+You can click on the magnifying glass button to view the texture more closely (this button is also a command in the form of `/magnify`).

     - **Compare different resolutions:** When evaluating, you shouldn’t just look at the texture that was submitted.
 Of course, with this being a higher resolution resource pack of the base textures, it’s important that the texture is consistent to the original.
-Always compare textures with their vanilla equivalents when evaluating them.

-        The bot has another tool dedicated to comparing textures to other resolutions in submissions.
-This tool is called the `/compare` command.
-When clicking on the white arrow next to the voting icons, find the symbol of 2 arrows stacked on top of each other.
-An image should pop up with textures side by side.
-When comparing, try to look for consistency issues such as incorrect color placement, incorrect shape sizes, and even detail not present in the original.
+Using the comparison image inside the submission embed, try to look for consistency issues such as incorrect color placement, incorrect shape sizes, and even detail not present in the original.

     - **Communicate issues to the author:** Communication to the author is a crucial part of the evaluation process.
 If at any point, you find issues through your evaluation of a texture, try to explain to the original author what issues the texture has, and try to give advice on how to fix it.
 Remember, constructive criticism is key – simply saying that “a texture is bad” is no help whatsoever.